What is the Milky Way?

-If you still want more applications to plan photographs I leave you 3 proposals that will not disappoint you.
+If you still want more applications to plan photographs, I leave you three proposals that will not disappoint you.

-First you should know that the Milky Way has a more luminous area than others, it is where the constellations of Sagittarius and Scorpio are found .
-You can observe this part from February to October in Spain (the rest of the countries can be guided by the applications that I have put above).
+First, you should know that the Milky Way has a more luminous area than others; it is where Sagittarius and Scorpio’s constellations are found.
+You can observe this part from February to October in Spain (the rest of the countries can be guided by the applications I have put above).

-Depending on the time we go, its position will be one or the other, although you will always find it between the southwest and the southeast , depending on the composition you want to achieve, you will have to go at a specific time so that it is placed at the exact point to photograph it.
+Depending on the time we go, its position will be one or the other.
+However, you will always find it between the southwest and the southeast; depending on the composition you want to achieve, you will have to go at a specific time to place it at the exact point to photograph it.

 Photographing with the Moon

-Another factor to take into account is the Moon, it is recommended that there is not or is in a phase that barely provides light to the sky, you can consult the lunar calendar on this website, once again consult the map and make sure that you are going to finding her at her best is the best idea.
+Another factor to take into account is the Moon.
+It is recommended that there is not or is in a phase that barely provides light to the sky; you can consult the lunar calendar on this website, consult the map and make sure that you are going to find her at her best the best idea.

 The weather forecast

-Finally and one of the most important factors is the weather, if the sky is cloudy few stars you will be able to photograph obviously.
-You will have to check the weather for the whole week to make sure that the night will be clear, although I would not trust the predictions after 48 hours .
+Finally and one of the most important factors is the weather.
+If the sky is cloudy, few stars you will be able to photograph.
+You will have to check the weather for the whole week to ensure that the night will be apparent, although I would not trust the predictions after 48 hours.

 You will have to look at:

-- If there is a lot of humidity in the environment, it could affect the sharpness of the photos since it accumulates on the lens as dew, it can also produce distortions and halos.
+- If there is a lot of humidity in the environment, it could affect the photos’ sharpness since it accumulates on the lens as dew.
+It can also produce distortions and halos.